AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/apply-create-metrics.md

 ## Use metrics in Analysis Workspace

 Metrics are flexible in their use within Analysis Workspace.
 Drag a metric to an empty Freeform table to see that metric trended over the project's date period.
-You can also drag a metric when a dimension is present to see that metric compared to each dimension item.
+You can also drag a metric when a dimension is present to see how that metric compares to each dimension item.
 Dragging a metric on top of an existing metric header replaces it, and dragging a metric next to a header lets you see both metrics side-by-side.

 For information about how to add metrics and other types of components to Analysis Workspace, see [Use components in Analysis Workspace](use-components-in-workspace.md).